ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```
 And, the second tetrahedral number is, in fact, 4.

 This example illustrates one of the reasons why global variables are disabled in the Lua Scenario Template.
 If you forget to write `local` before your variable when you define and initialize it, by default Lua sees that not as a mistake, but as an indication that you wanted to use a global variable in that instance.
-So, because we "forgot" to write `local` a couple times, these very simple functions didn't behave as expected, and the error is not obvious.
+So, because we "forgot" to write `local` a couple times, these very simple functions didn't behave as expected, and mistake which causes the error is not obvious.

 ## Determining a Variable's Scope

 Now that we have an example of the problems that arise when a variable's _scope_ is too large, let's explore the rules that determine a variable's _scope_.
-These rules are mostly described if we have the idea of a _code block_.
+These rules are mostly described if understand the concept of a _code block_.

 A _code block_ is a portion of code that begins with `for`, `if`, `while`, or `function`, and finishes with a corresponding `end`.
 (Lua has a `repeat`-`until` loop structure that I will discuss in a [future lesson](lessonLinkPlaceHolder.html), which is also a _code block_.)
 Additionally, the entire file is considered a _code block_ as well.

+The idea of a _code block_ will be clearer if we look at the contents of a couple files and point out the _code blocks_.

 Here is the current **scope.lua** code: